gpf192/gpf192.github.io/_pages/about.md

 ---
 layout: page
-title: small presentation of the company
+title: Small Presentation Of The Company
 permalink: /about
 comments: false
 ---